KasiePatricia/bootstrap-project/README.md

 ## Getting Started:

-To get started with **Therapy App**, simply download the app from the App Store or Google Play Store and create an account.
+To get started with **Therapyly**, simply download the app from the App Store or Google Play Store and create an account.
 From there, you can browse available therapists, book appointments, and start your therapy journey.

 ## Privacy & Security:

 Your _privacy_ and _security_ are our top priorities.
 All sessions are encrypted and confidential, and we adhere to strict security and privacy standards to protect your information.

-## Tools:
+## Tools Used:

 - React Js
 - Vite Js
 - Tailwindcss
 - DaisyUI
+- Node Js
+- Express
+- Mongodb

 ## Color Reference